 Many people use spirituality, religion, and faith interchangeably.
 However, they differ in significant ways.
 Let’s see if we can sort it out.

-This situation begs the question.
+So, the confusion between them benefits organized religion.
+It takes us to the next question.
 Are spirituality, religion, and faith words that have become meaningless?

 How Words Become Meaningless